Vercel AI SDK integration

 Usage with generateText

-Provision the Zep user and thread, wrap the model to inject context, optionally add tools, and persist the turn via onFinish:
+Provision the Zep user and thread, then wrap the model with persist: true to inject context and persist each turn — no onFinish wiring needed:

-If your OpenAI organization enforces Zero Data Retention, use openai.chat('gpt-4o-mini') (Chat Completions API) instead of openai('gpt-4o-mini').
+If your OpenAI organization enforces Zero Data Retention, use openai.chat('gpt-5-mini') (Chat Completions API) instead of openai('gpt-5-mini').
 The Responses API references server-persisted item IDs across a multi-step tool loop, which ZDR organizations reject.
 This is an OpenAI account constraint, not a Zep issue.

 Usage with streamText